djhackersdev/bemanitools/doc/ddrhook/ddrhook2.md

 * Dance Dance Revolution 2013
 * Dance Dance Revolution 2014
 * Dance Dance Revolution A
+* Dance Dance Revolution A20
+* Dance Dance Revolution A20+

 Note that different builds of the same hook library are required to run the different versions.
 See different distribution packages, e.g. `ddr-12.zip`,